My Claude Code Setup

 6.5 Tips from 6+ Sessions of Iteration

 2. Add rules incrementally.
 Don’t try to write all rules upfront.
 Add them when you discover patterns.
+Use paths: frontmatter so they only load when relevant.

 4. Trust the adversarial pattern.
 The critic-fixer loop catches things you won’t.
 Let it run.